dangodev/deux-mains-shopify/README.md

 gulp
 ````
 when working to compile the necessary CSS / JS files.

+If you don’t want to use the *.zip method it generates, delete the pertinent
+lines in `gulpfile.js` and implement your own method.

 The way that Shopify’s asset pipeline & liquid templates are so deeply embedded
 into its system, unfortunately there’s not a way to truly develop locally.
 I